kuzzleio/documentation/src/sdk-reference/go/1/getting-started/index.md

 This program will initialize our Kuzzle creating an index and a collection we'll use in the next section.
-Run this little bunch of code:
+Run the program with the following command:

 ```bash
 $ go run init.go